BuddhikaRoshan/FinanceFusion/README.md

 6. Open your browser and navigate to `http://localhost:3000` to start using the application.

-## Team Members
+## 👥 Team Members

 - Bandara L.P.B.R.
 (IT22564122)
 - Udesha S.M.S.
 (IT22586902)
 - Niwanthika M.A.H.
 (IT22570758)
 - Liyanahetti L.H.R.S.D.
 (IT22592088)

-## Project Goals
+## 🎯 Project Goals

-- **Build a Comprehensive Financial Assistant**: Develop an AI-powered chatbot that answers questions about personal finances and provides insights.
+- **🤖 Build a Comprehensive Financial Assistant**: Develop an AI-powered chatbot that answers questions about personal finances and provides insights.
-- **Provide Seamless Expense and Income Tracking**: Allow users to easily input and categorize financial entries.
+- **💵 Provide Seamless Expense and Income Tracking**: Allow users to easily input and categorize financial entries.
-- **Enhance Financial Awareness**: Help users understand their financial situation through key metrics.
+- **📊 Enhance Financial Awareness**: Help users understand their financial situation through key metrics.
-- **Create User-Centric Reports**: Generate user-friendly financial summaries.
+- **📝 Create User-Centric Reports**: Generate user-friendly financial summaries.
-- **Ensure Secure Data Management**: Implement industry-standard security practices.
+- **🔒 Ensure Secure Data Management**: Implement industry-standard security practices.
-- **Enable Future Expansion**: Design for easy integration with other financial tools.
+- **🔄 Enable Future Expansion**: Design for easy integration with other financial tools.

-## Contributing
+## 🤝 Contributing

 We welcome contributions to FinanceFusion.
 If you'd like to contribute, please follow these steps: